Modern Shares & Stockbrokers Ltd.

 TO THE MEMBERS OF MODERN SHARES & STOCKBROKERS LIMITED

 Report on the Standalone Financial Statements Opinion

-1. We have audited the accompanying standalone financial statements of ModernShares & Stockbrokers Limited ("the Company") which comprise theBalance Sheet as at March 31 2019 the Statement of Profit and Loss the Cash FlowStatement for the year then ended and a summary of the significant accounting policies and other explanatoryinformation.
+1. We have audited the accompanying standalone financial statements of ModernShares & Stockbrokers Limited ("the Company") which comprise theBalance Sheet as at March 31 2020 the Statement of Profit and Loss (including OtherComprehensive Income) the Cash Flow Statement and the Statement of Changes in Equity forthe year ended and a summary of the significant accounting policies and other explanatoryinformation.

 Basis for Opinion

 3. We conducted our audit in accordance with the Standards on Auditing(SAs) specified under section 143(10) of the Companies Act 2013.
 Our responsibilitiesunder those Standards are further described in the Auditor's Responsibilities for theAudit of the Financial Statements section of our report.
 We are independent of the Companyin accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
 We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion on thestandalone financial statements.